 Fact.
-Kyle Lowry stinks this time of year and DeMar DeRozan isn’t any better.
-This was supposed to be the year the two Raptors guards would fling their playoff demons behind them, but it was the same story as usual which means the ending is a bore because we can figure it out an hour before the final seconds tick off.
-The Raptors have lost in the first round for two straight years.
-And the beat goes on.
+Kyle Lowry stinks this time of year and DeMar DeRozan shows his limitations.
+Fact.
+This was supposed to be the year the two Toronto guards would fling their playoff demons behind them, but it was the same story as usual which means the ending is a bore because we can figure it out an hour before the final seconds tick off.
+Fact.
+The Raptors are going to lose to the Cleveland Cavaliers.

-There is a growing feeling that the two guards for the Toronto Raptors are great regular season players but don’t ratchet up their game and mental will when the pressure is the greatest.
+The two guards for the Toronto Raptors are great regular season players but don’t ratchet up their game and mental will when the pressure is the greatest.
 Neither Lowry nor DeRozan took it upon themselves to say to the rest of the crew, “I will lead us through this.
 Trust me.
 I got you.”

 All of a sudden, irony is the elephant in the room.
 A team that doesn’t perform well under pressure is going to have to find a way to perform under pressure.